← All work

 Wireframing

-Low-fidelity wireframes exploring layout management and help system integration
+Fig 1.
+Low-fidelity wireframes for the layout manager and help system

 Design Solutions